kiranma72/abdm-docs/content/1-basics/Verify_Sandbox_Access.md

 ![Landing_Page](../Landing_Page.png)
 {{%icon icon="info-circle" %}} [For additional information on the various application status](../about_abdm_sandbox#abdm-sandbox-journey)

-**Step 3:** Once the application is _Approved_ by the committee, the user will receive an email containing stating _Client id_ & _Client Secret_.
+**Step 3:** Once the application is _Approved_ by the committee, the user will receive an email containing your _Client id_ & _Client Secret_.
 On Frontend, the user will see the status changed to _Sandbox Application Status_.
 ![Sandbox_Application_Status](../SandboxApplicationStatus.png)
 {{%icon icon="info-circle" %}} If the status is approved and you havent received the client secret via email, kindly drop a mail{{%icon icon="envelope" %}} to Integration.support@nha.gov.in.
 Please note that the committee currently meets once a week and it can take 7 - 10 days for you to get your application approved.

-**Step 4:** Once _Client id_ & _Client Secret_ are received via an email, please verify it works using the and check if the correct using by creating a gateway session token.
+**Step 4:** Once _Client id_ & _Client Secret_ are received via an email, please verify it works by creating a gateway session token.

 ###### Create Gateway Session Token
 Server : https://dev.abdm.gov.in/gateway